reputage/bluepea/docs/reference/api.md

 signature, registration = makeSignedAgentReg(verkey, sigkey)

-# registration is the body text for the registration request.
-It is a json serialization
+# registration is the json serialized body text for the registration request
-# signature is the Base64 URL safe encoding of theEdDSA signature of registration body
+# signature is the Base64 URL safe encoding of the EdDSA signature of the registration body text

 ```